ShunL12324/comfy-portal-endpoint/README.md

 # ComfyUI Portal Endpoint Extension

-This is a ComfyUI extension that provides additional API endpoints functionality.
+This is a ComfyUI extension that provides additional API endpoints functionality, primarily designed to support [Comfy Portal](https://github.com/ShunL12324/comfy-portal) - a modern iOS client application for ComfyUI.
+These endpoints enable seamless integration between the mobile app and ComfyUI server, providing features like workflow conversion, listing, and saving capabilities.

 ## Installation